ssha-org/ssha_web/content/donate.md

 **The Leadership Circle**<br>
 - Pledge of $2,500 or more spread over the entire 4 year period

-On the pledge button, you will also be able to indicate if you would like your pledge earmarked for a specific fund or whether we may put it in the General Fund.

-For those who wish to directly to sponsor a named endowment for a graduate student travel grant, please contact the Executive Director, Bill Block directly (block at cornell dot edu).
-For US based individuals fixing federal taxes, the donations are tax deductible because the SSHA has 401c3 status.
+For US based individuals fixing federal taxes, the donations are tax deductible because the SSHA has 401(c)3 status.
 Thank you for supporting the SSHA!
-And check back here in May 2018 for the roster of those joining our pledge circles (not disclosing exactly how much they’ve pledged, only the pledge level).

 <br>